Appearance

 Node-flow editor libraries comparison

 How @rozie-ui/rete (FlowCanvas) compares to the existing per-framework node-flow / graph editor libraries.
 A node editor's hard parts — the graph model, viewport pan/zoom, node drag, and drag-to-connect — are inherently framework-agnostic; Rete.js v2 is the engine that owns all of them and delegates only rendering to a swappable layer.
 The per-framework editors each re-solve those hard parts from scratch, which is why the ecosystem is siloed: React and Svelte are well-served, Vue has a separate reimplementation, Angular has a couple of options, and Solid has only an experiment while Lit has nothing.
-Rozie ships one source to all six by wrapping the agnostic engine with a single vanilla render layer.
+Rozie wraps the agnostic engine with a single vanilla render layer and delivers the same idiomatic <FlowCanvas>, with the same graph model, events, and handle, on all six frameworks as pre-compiled per-framework packages.

 node-flow-editor-feasibility.md.